nwcadence/edX-DEV212x-Intro-to-DevOps/docs/Lab5-Win_.NET/edX-DEV212x-Lab5-Win_.NET.md

 ![](media/query3.png)

-The category id is okay, but it is more clear if the categories are text related to the category.
+The category id is easy for a database engine to parse, but it is more clear to users if the categories are text related to the category.
 Add a datatable typed variable, before the query, with the conversion from category id to text.

 ```
 let categories = datatable (categoryid:int, categoryname:string)